amd/ryzen-ai-documentation/source/getstartex.rst

    * - Preparation
      - ``prepare_model_data.py``,
        ``resnet_utils.py``
      - Train to prepare a model for the example.
-The training process adopts the transfer learning technique to train a pre-trained ResNet-50 model with the CIFAR-10 dataset
+The training process adopts the transfer learning technique to train a pre-trained ResNet-50 model with the CIFAR-10 dataset.
    * - Quantization
      - ``resnet_static_config.json``,
        ``user_script.py``